Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-No guidance is provided on when to use this tool versus alternatives like 'docs' or 'search_docs'.
-The description gives no context about the tool's niche or limitations.
+No guidance is provided on when to use this tool versus alternatives such as search_docs or docs.
+The description does not mention any context or exclusions, leaving the AI agent without direction.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.